 The Extraclassroom Activity Funds of the District represent funds of the students of the District.
 The Board of Education exercises general oversight of these funds.
 The Extraclassroom Activity Funds are independent of the District with respect to its financial transactions and the designation of student management.
 Separate audited financial statements (cash basis) of the Extraclassroom Activity Funds can be found included with these financial statements.
-The District accounts for assets held as an agent for various student organizations in an agency fund.
+The District accounts these fund in the custodial fund.